 We learned as much as we could about the existing outcomes for those we serve.
 This included sourcing information in the child welfare field and conducting a deep dive of all data sets we had from discharged participants in the previous three years.
 We parsed through external studies and internal data to build a complete view of our work.

 This took time!

-Research tasks were shared by active and volunteer board members and the Executive Director.
+Research tasks were shared by volunteer board members and the Executive Director.
 All insights were brought to staff for review and discussion.

 Second, we talked to nearly every staff member, board member, and key stakeholder (including youth and family).

 The goal was the same.
 We wanted to learn.
 There were lots of interviews, conversations, and outreach.

 Again, time consuming!